 Your credit report is not your credit score.
 That’s the first thing worth knowing.

-Your report is the full story — every account, every payment, every inquiry, every public record attached to your name.
+Your report is the full story — every account, every payment, every inquiry, and any public records attached to your name.
 Your score is a number calculated from that story.
 Think of the report as the book and the score as the review.

 You can’t truly understand your score until you’ve read the book.

-You are legally entitled to a free credit report from each of the three major bureaus every single week.
+You are currently entitled to a free credit report from each of the three major bureaus every single week.

 This is the part nobody explains.
 Here’s what you’re looking at — and what it actually means: